roamingthings/ktepaper/README.md

 # Kotlin-Native e-Paper application

-_This project is at a very early stage and many parts are still incomplete (e.g. Gradle build support)._
+_This project is at a very early stage and many parts are still incomplete._

 This project aims to enable kotlin-native apps running on a Raspberry Pi to utilize an e-Paper display like the